 - 1/4 tsp salt

-- 3 TB melted butter OR melted coconut oil, plus more for brushing hot pan
+- 3 TB melted butter, plus more butter or oil for brushing hot pan

 Optional add-ins for savory crêpes: